Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/lcoss.md

 ![f4_lcoss_shutter_lever]()

 The shutter control lever is a two position lever with positions of CL (closed) and OPEN.
-In the CL position a shutter is placed between the optical light source and the combining glass thus preventing damage to the optics from bright sunlight.
+In the CL
+position a shutter is placed between the optical light source and the combining glass thus preventing damage to the optics from bright sunlight.
 In the OPEN position the shutter is removed and the reticle will be displayed.

 ## Reticle Image

 The reticle image that is projected onto the combining glass is composed of a fixed reticle, roll reference tabs, and a range bar.
 The fixed reticle consists of 2-mil diameter pipper located in the center of a 25-mil diameter segmented circle, and a 50-mil diameter completed circle.

+The roll reference tabs rotate about the 50-mil circle.
+The roll reference tabs have two seperate functions.
+During the offset bombing mode and the target finding mode the roll tabs provide steering information from the WRCS.
+The position of the roll tabs, with respect to the fixed index tabs, indicates the angle between the ground track and course to the target.
+In every other mode of operation the roll tabs indicate the aircraft roll attitude, supplied by the INS.